xatier/toy-socks5/README.md

 # toy-socks5

-Toy sock5 implementation
+Toy sock5 implementation of [RFC 1928](https://tools.ietf.org/html/rfc1928).

 ## Run

-- IPv4 only
+- IPv4 only, IPv6 ... not implemented fully

 - `select.select` is very slow ...

 - The only difference between `socks5` and `socks5h` is hostname resolution. `curl(1)` manual has the following: